 Why is this?
-Well I think there are two strands, first a lack of understanding of the nature of faith, and second, a need to destroy ourselves that futher hides just what that truth really is – the truth of us.
+Well, I think there are two strands, first a lack of understanding of the nature of faith, and second, a need to destroy ourselves that further hides just what that truth really is – the truth of us.

 And then there’s faith.

-One reason we in the West don’t grasp the underlying an unstoppable force moving around us is that ‘it’ has been bred out of us, out of society.
-Europe separated church from state and de radicalised its populations long ago, having suffered hundreds of years of wars and persecutions, the only way to get on to get on.
-Yes we have faith in many countries, but not a faith that can send young men to the front, brainwashed from birth, but more a faith - to those that have it - akin to dancing round a maypole.
-Our mistake is to simply not be able to grasp the strength of anothers total faith, to discount it, to look instead for answers that only a culturally Godless society can grasp.
+One reason we in the West don’t grasp the underlying unstoppable force moving around us is that ‘it’ has been bred out of us, out of society.
+Europe separated church from state and de-radicalised its populations long ago, has suffered hundreds of years of wars and persecutions, the only way to get on to get on.
+Yes, we have faith in many countries, but not a faith that can send young men to the front, brainwashed from birth, but more faith - to those that have it - akin to dancing around a maypole.
+Our mistake is to simply not be able to grasp the strength of another total faith, to discount it, to look instead for answers that only a culturally Godless society can grasp.
 Check out how many gay men and secular academics have been hacked to death in Bangladesh, try and imagine the intolerant social landscape where such things can happen, a landscape where we in the West can shoulder no blame, only intolerance.

 My point?
 Why I bring this up is that I think that very often people seem confused at the world we live in, grasping in the dark for answers, often mistakenly grabbing hold of crazy notions, or notions that allow them to feel the pain of guilt, that ‘we’ are to blame and so will have an answer.
-The problem is that the answers are often simple, there in history but to irrational to input for an answer, the idea of faith really being such a driver to such horrors in the twenty first century.
-We over think because reality is too simple to believe.
-The truth so blunt.
+The problem is that the answers are often simple, there in history but too irrational to input for an answer, the idea of faith really being such a driver to such horrors in the twenty-first century.
+We overthink because reality is too simple to believe.
+The truth is so blunt.

 So here’s my answer: not the whole answer, but a part of the answer, one that makes sense to me (don’t get cross if you don’t agree).
 If you wish to understand the world in which we live, our actions and motivations, to decode the chaos the surrounds us, then it helps to view faith as mankind’s rosetta stone.
-Through faith you see the underlying ultimate truth: that we are flawed, driven by emotion not logic, hostile to our very nature, are in fear, but most off all want to be embraced and accepted and loved.
-Most of all - and please don’t take this the wrong way mankind – or God if you made us – this way, but most off all faith betrays the very thing that elevates us from all other living things: the madness in us all.
+Through faith you see the underlying ultimate truth: that we are flawed, driven by emotion, not logic, hostile to our very nature, are in fear, but most of all want to be embraced and accepted and loved.
+Most of all - and please don’t take this the wrong way mankind – or God, if you made us – this way, but most of all faith, betrays the very thing that elevates us from all other living things: the madness in us all.